NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 - `[INSERT PATH TO UNIT TEST FOLDER ON REVISION CONTROL]`: Specify the location of your unit tests, such as /tests/unit.
 - `[INSERT TRIGGER OF WHAT KICKS OFF YOUR TESTS]`: Describe what initiates the unit tests, such as "upon every commit", "pull request creation", or "nightly builds".
 - `[INSERT YOUR UNIT TESTING FRAMEWORK OF CHOICE]`: Mention the framework used for unit testing, e.g., "Jest for JavaScript", "JUnit for Java", and provide a link to the framework's documentation or getting started guide.
 Consult our [Testing Frameworks](testing-frameworks) guide for recommended frameworks to choose from.
+See [Write Your Tests](#2-write-your-tests) for more details.

 #### 1.3 System Tests